GabrielaDamaso/trab-topicos/README.md

 ## Abstract

-Dengue is a disease transmitted by the bite of the female mosquito of the Aedes aegypti genus.
+Dengue is a disease transmitted by the bite of the female mosquito of the genus Aedes aegypti.
 With the aim of carrying out a social role and enabling preventive measures, the prediction of Dengue cases incidence is valid and relevant in assisting to avoid future cases.
 To develop a predictive model, the technique of an Artificial Neural Network (ANN) will be used.
 This study aims to develop a predictive model for Dengue cases in the city of Bambuí, MG, using Artificial Neural Networks.

 **Keywords:** Dengue, Artificial neural network, LSTM, Case prediction.